1759 - Dutch operations in Bengal

 Combat of Melancholy Point

-On November 24, Clive's 3 armed East Indiamen (Duke of Dorset, Captain Forrester; Calcutta, Captain Wilson; Hardwicke, Captain Sampson), totalling about 90 guns under Captain Wilson, attacked the Dutch squadron who drew up into line.
-This squadron consisted of:
+On November 24, Clive's 3 armed East Indiamen (Duke of Dorset, Captain Forrester; Calcutta, Captain Wilson; Hardwicke, Captain Sampson), totalling about 90 guns under Captain Wilson, attacked the Dutch squadron which drew up into line.
+This squadron under James Zuydland consisted of:

 - Vlissingen (36)